risk-first/website/menagerie/Complexity-Risk.md

 [Dead-End Risk](Complexity-Risk#dead-end-risk) is where you take an action that you _think_ is useful, only to find out later that actually, it was a dead-end, and your efforts were wasted.
 Here, we'll see that [Complexity Risk](Complexity-Risk) is a big cause of this (as the above diagram shows).

-For example, imagine a complex software system composed of many sub-systems.  let's say that the Accounting sub-system needed password protection (so you built this).
+For example, imagine a complex software system composed of many sub-systems.
+Let's say that the Accounting sub-system needed password protection (so you built this).
 Then the team realised that you needed a way to _change the password_ (so you built that).
 Then, that you needed to have more than one user of the Accounting system so they would all need passwords (OK, fine).

 Finally, the team realises that actually authentication would be something that all the sub-systems would need, and that it had already been implemented more thoroughly by the Approvals sub-system.